-Only review admin can access the 'Edit individual settings' page.
+Only review admins can access the 'Edit individual settings' page.

 Change who will write the manager review for a participant

-- Click on 'Features' from the left navigation.
+- Click on 'Best-Self Review' in the lefthand navigation.

 - Click on the name of the review cycle you wish to view.
 (You can also click on the three dots to the right of the cycle name, and then 'View review cycle'.)

-If you are looking for a specific participant whose reviewer needs to be changed, you can use the 'Whole company' filter and search for their name.
+If you are looking for one specific participant whose manager needs to be changed, you can use the 'Everyone' filter and search for their name.

 - Choose your desired filter(s) or search and check the results.

 Clicking a participant's name will open their review cycle overview.